 We depart Melbourne CBD at 8am, heading for the spectacular Great Ocean Road and Apollo Bay – the start of the Great Ocean Walk.
 Enjoy the first of many fresh picnic lunches for the week, get to know your walking companions and see if you can spot some Australian Fur Seals out on the rocks.

 The walk today is relatively easy with some short sections of beach walking and a few hills.
 Keep an eye out for Koalas near Shelly beach!

 Note, as we walk on the first afternoon, please wear your hiking clothes on the bus and bring your day pack ready to go.
-After our walk the bus will meet us at Shelly Beach carpark and we will drive to our accommodation.
+After our walk the bus will meet us at Shelly Beach carpark and we will drive to our accommodation in Apollo Bay.

 Today the walk starts off by heading away from the coast and into towering forest of Mountain Ash, a characteristic feature of this part of the Great Otway National Park.

 There are a few hills to negotiate before re-joining the coast at Blanket Bay.
 Blanket Bay is one of the few safe swimming locations along the walk.

 After a relaxing lunch at Blanket Bay the track then meanders along cliff tops and through coastal forests to Parker Inlet.
 Look out for black wallabies, echidnas, black cockatoos and other wildlife along the way.
 We end out walk at the top of Parker Hill.